 The Liberal Gnostic Church considers, therefore, that it acts in accordance with the spirit of its Master in welcoming gladly into its ranks those who are still seeking for truth.
-As a working class of fellowship, it asks of its members not the profession of a common belief, but their willingness to worship corporately through a common ritual.
+As a working class of fellowship, it asks of its members not the profession of a common belief, but their willingness to worship through a common ritual.
 It tries to help them discover truth for themselves by providing them with opportunities for spiritual growth.
-It asks of them sincerity, purity of motive, tolerance, breadth of mind, courtesy of expression, willingness to work, and a constant pursuit of higher ideals – confident, above all, that the power of the Blessed Sacrament of Christ’s love may well be trusted to work Gods own true purpose on their souls.
+It asks of them sincerity, purity of motive, tolerance, breadth of mind, courtesy of expression, willingness to work, and a constant pursuit of higher ideals.

 The liturgy of the Liberal Gnostic Church is in the vernacular.
 The essential features of the various sacramental forms are preserved with scrupulous care.
-The endeavor has been, throughout, to place no sentiment on the lips of priest or congregation that cannot be honestly and sincerely meant.
-The fear of God’s wrath, the attitude of abject self abasement, together with the haunting fear of eternal hell, have been eliminated from the ritual.
-These ideas are derogatory alike to the idea of a loving father and to mankind, who he has created in his own image.
+The endeavor has been, throughout, to place no sentiment on the lips of the priest that cannot be honestly and sincerely meant.

 The liberal Gnostic church teaches that the Scriptures (both canonical and extra-canonical/apocryphal, including the Gnostic Scriptures) are inspired in a general sense only.
 It considers that they contain much that is truly the product of divine inspiration, but that with things literally true are mingled other things to be allegorically and spiritually understood.

 The clergy of the Liberal Gnostic Church, in common with the priesthood of other churches, hold Christ’s commission to teach, but claim no authority over the individual conscience.
-Stress is laid upon their function as ministers of the divine sacraments, stewards of the mysteries of God, ready to place themselves in all ways reasonable at the disposal of those who ask their help.
+Stress is laid upon their function as ministers of the divine sacraments, stewards of the mysteries of God.

 The Liberal Gnostic Church neither enjoins nor forbids the marriage of its clergy.